cscart/docs/user_guide/look_and_feel/changing_attributes/secondary_currency.rst

 .. important ::

 	This modification will keep your other currencies selectable but only set the specified one as selected by default.
-If you want to hide all other currencies except the desired one, please use the instructions in `here <http://kb.cs-cart.com/hide-currencies>`_.
+If you want to hide all other currencies except the desired one, please use the instructions in :doc:`here <../changing_attributes/prices_in_secondary>`.